hoangle1472002/TCBExchangeRate/Task2/README.md

 ### Auto Fetch on Startup

-- When the application starts, it automatically retrieves foreign exchange rate data from Techcombank for the past month (from today to 30 days ago).
+- When the application starts, it automatically retrieves foreign exchange rate data from Techcombank for the past week (from today to 7 days ago).

+### Scheduled Fetching Using Quartz

+- The application uses Quartz.NET to schedule a background job that automatically retrieves foreign exchange rate data from Techcombank.

+- The scheduled job (ExchangeRateImportJob) is triggered daily at 00:00 (midnight).
+When the job runs, it fetches exchange rate data for the previous day

+### Manual Fetch via API

+- In addition to the scheduled job, the application supports on-demand fetching via an API: `POST /api/exchangerate/fetch?date=yyyy-MM-dd`
+- Manually triggers the fetch process to retrieve exchange rate data from Techcombank for a specific date.
+- Useful for backfilling or re-fetching data due to failures or corrections.

-### Fetch by Specific Date (API)
+### Retrieve All Exchange Rates by Currency and Date

 - Endpoint: `GET /api/exchangerate/snapshots?date=yyyy-MM-dd&currencyCode=XXX`
 - Returns purchase/selling rates for cash, cheque, and transfer methods on the specified date.